 An exchange occurs when you use the proceeds from the redemption of shares of one Vanguard fund to simultaneously purchase shares of a different Vanguard fund.
-You can make exchange requests online (if you are registered for online access), by telephone, or by mail.
+You can make exchange requests online (if you are registered for online access) or by telephone.
 See Purchasing Shares and Redeeming Shares.